Graham Beck, Chardonnay and Pinot Noir, Methode Cap Classique, Brut, WO Western Cape, South Africa, disgorged March 2015, NV

 Appearance: clear and bright, pale intensity gold, showing tears and small bubbles.

-Nose: clean, medium (+) intensity, fully developed, with aromas as they come, of toast and digestive biscuit, apple puree, green pear, broom, a spicy hint.
+Nose: clean, medium (+) intensity, fully developed, with aromas as they come, of toast and digestive biscuit, apple puree, green pear, gorse flower (delicate coconut-like), a spicy hint.

 Palate: dry, medium (+) acidity, a medium (-) body, medium alcohol, medium intensity, with flavours of warm toast, baked apple, warm hay, and hints of coconut and ginger.
 A medium (+) toasty length with a creamy mousse and a long persistence, and a very low-key grip.